AguaClara/Textbook/Technical_Report/StaRS.rst

     :widths: 5 25 62
     :class: wraptable

-    27, band clamps, attach the trunks to the pipes that are embedded in the filter tank chamber wall 28, winged branch pipes, injects clarified water into the sand bed 29, slotted branch pipes, extracts filtered water from the sand bed 30, receptor pipes, terminate and support the winged and slotted branch pipes 31, trunk spacer, supports the end of the trunks 32, receptor spacer, supports the receptor spacers 33, anchor bolts, connects the cable to the concrete slab 34, cable, prevents the internal pipe modules from lifting during backwash initation 35, hose clamp, "tightens all of the connections between branches, receptors, and trunks to prevent sand leaks"
+    27, Band clamps, attach the trunks to the pipes that are embedded in the filter tank chamber wall 28, Winged branch pipes, injects clarified water into the sand bed 29, Slotted branch pipes, extracts filtered water from the sand bed 30, Receptor pipes, terminate and support the winged and slotted branch pipes 31, Trunk spacer, supports the end of the trunks 32, Receptor spacer, supports the receptor spacers 33, Anchor bolts, connects the cable to the concrete slab 34, Cable, prevents the internal pipe modules from lifting during backwash initation 35, Hose clamp, "tightens all of the connections between branches, receptors, and trunks to prevent sand leaks"

 .. _table_Filter_appurtenances: